eduMFA/eduMFA/doc/configuration/smtpserver_config.rst

 In case a :ref:`job_queue` is configured, the SMTP server dialog shows a checkbox that enables sending all emails for the given SMTP server configuration via the job queue.
 Note that if the checkbox is checked, any test email will also be sent via the queue.
-This also means that privacyIDEA will display a success notice when the job has been sent to the queue successfully, which does not necessarily mean that the mail was actually sent.
+This also means that eduMFA will display a success notice when the job has been sent to the queue successfully, which does not necessarily mean that the mail was actually sent.
 Thus, it is important to check that the test email is actually received.